ActualLab/Fusion.Samples/docs/index.md

 * Check out [Fusion repository on GitHub]
 * Play with [Actual Chat] - a chat app with a mission to improve the quality of your online communication with the modern AI.
 It allows you to join or initiate a conversation much faster by delivering your voice and its transcription in real-time and follow other people's voice conversations even if you're late to join them.
 Check it out - it's a fun experience.
 And feel free to ask your Fusion-related questions here: https://actual.chat/chat/zu3UA03jvX
-* Join our [Discord Server] to ask questions and track project updates.
-We'll migrate it to [Actual Chat] as soon as it gets "Places" feature (~ Servers in Discord) 😉
+* Join [Fusion Place] to ask questions and track project updates.
 * Go to [Documentation Home].

 **P.S.** If you've already spent some time learning about Fusion,